-8.1 Accessor y Batter y
+8.1 Accessory Battery

-Your trailer may be equipped with an accessory battery that operates the tilt deck.
+Your trailer is equipped with an accessory battery that operates the dump body.

-The battery may be kept charged either by the tow vehicle, by an auxiliary charger or by using an onboard battery maintainer/charger (if equipped).
+The battery may be kept charged either by the tow vehicle, by an auxiliary charger or by using an on-board battery maintainer/charger (if equipped).
 If the trailer is used daily, it is recommended that the battery charger be plugged in after each days use.
 The battery may be located in a tongue mounted battery box or a side mounted box.